Remarks on effects of projective phase on eigenstate thermalization hypothesis: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we have shown that the the one of the sufficient conditions for the ETH-violation is satisfied if we consider perturbations which breaks the symmetry with 't Hooft anomaly.
-Following this treatment, we just have to suppose the following: 1) the unperturbed Hamiltonian exhibits a $\mathbb{Z}_N\times\mathbb{Z}_N$ ($p$-form, in general) symmetry with a mixed 't Hooft anomaly; 2) the symmetry operator corresponding to one of the $\mathbb{Z}_N$ symmetry can be divided as $U_m(\tilde{C})=U_m(\gamma)U_{m}(\bar{\gamma})$ with open manifolds $\gamma$ and $\bar{\gamma}$; 3) $\langle U_m(\gamma)\rangle_{\mathrm{mc}}^{\delta E}\neq 0$.
+In this paper, we have shown that the the one of the sufficient conditions for the ETH-violation is satisfied if we consider perturbations that break the symmetry with nontrivial projective phases.
+Following this treatment, we just have to suppose the following: 1) the unperturbed Hamiltonian exhibits a $\mathbb{Z}_N\times\mathbb{Z}_N$ ($p$-form, in general) symmetry with a nontrivial projective representation; 2) the symmetry operator corresponding to one of the $\mathbb{Z}_N$ symmetry can be divided as $U_m(\tilde{C})=U_m(\gamma)U_{m}(\bar{\gamma})$ with open manifolds $\gamma$ and $\bar{\gamma}$; 3) $\langle U_m(\gamma)\rangle_{\mathrm{mc}}^{\delta E}\neq 0$.
 Under these assumptions, the ETH for the $(d-p)$-dimensional operator $U_m(\gamma)$ or $U_m(\bar{\gamma})$ is always violated after perturbing the Hamiltonian by $\lambda\sum_{j}W_q(j)$ with the scaling (\ref{scale-supposition}).
-Although the conditions ii) in Section \ref{sec:p-ETH} (and in \cite{Fukushima:2023swb}) require information about each eigenstate in the middle of the spectrum a priori, the conditions 1), 2) and 3) lead to the same conclusion with the tractable condition to such eigenstates.
+Although conditions ii) in Section \ref{sec:p-ETH} (and in \cite{Fukushima:2023swb}) require information about each eigenstate in the middle of the spectrum a priori, tractable conditions 1), 2), and 3) to such eigenstates lead to the same conclusion.

 We also performed numerical calculations for $(1+1)$-dimensional $\mathbb{Z}_2\times\mathbb{Z}_2$-symmetric/$\mathbb{Z}_3\times\mathbb{Z}_3$-symmetric spin chains, and $(2+1)$-dimensional $\mathbb{Z}_2$ gauge theory.
 All of the models have indeed the 1-dimensional ETH-violating operators, and their mechanisms are boiled down to the general discussion above.
 We can thus conclude that our treatment indeed results in the ETH-violation for these concrete examples.